firemankurt/rdate/NOTES.md

 ISSUES THAT ARE FIXED
- - This does not work well in mobile view on android.
+ - This now works well in mobile view on android.
- 	- Datefield too small and pop-calendar is half hidden
- - Tried using Date and Time pickers from October ( as was used in original form)
+ - Using Date and Time pickers from October ( as was used in original form)
- 	- JS needed to use datepicker appears to conflict ( /modules/backend/formwidgets/datepicker/assets/js/build-min.js )
+ - Timezone not needed right now and will be implemented later
+ - Labels are in LANG files ( Arrays still need help )
+ - Changes in Recurrence are now handled by shifting

 ISSUES TO FIX
- - **Timezone field (component\partials\timezone.htm) needs to be set to a default for users based on a site preference or user location
+ - Timezone field (component\partials\timezone.htm) needs to be set to a default for users based on a site preference or user location
- - **Will change all labels and dropdown text to use LANG files
- - Will need to translate RRULE back to RRULE form state for editing
  - How are we going to handle changes in recurrence
  	- __Shift existing occurrences then delete/add if needed__
  		- This will keep any relation models to individual occurrences that could be created by other plugins